fullopsec/stable-deffusion-AMD-LINUX-low-VRAM/README.md

 `pip3 install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/rocm5.4.2`

-after that’s installed, check your version numbers with the command `pip list | grep 'torch'`
+After that’s installed, check your version numbers with the command `pip list | grep 'torch'`

 *Torch, torchvision and torchaudio version numbers that come back should have ROCM tagged at the end.*